Burrows and Badgers

 Burrows and Badgers is an RPG style wargame produced by Osprey Games.
 Its characters are anthropomorphic animals.

 Gameplay

 Burrows and Badgers is a skirmish style miniature wargame.
 Each character is played as an individual hero, meaning that no ranks of units or sorting is required.
 Instead of armies, each player has a group of such heroes, known as a warband.
 Players keep a log of the individual experience gained by all characters in their band.

 Characters and Classes

 Players can have a variety of species fight in their warbands.
 The characters include rabbits, mice, badgers, snakes, shrews, and birds.
 The classes that characters can assume include wizards, barbarians and rogues.

 Release

-Burrows and Badgers was released on April 17, 2018, by Osprey Games.
+The first edition of Burrows and Badgers was released in 2016.
+A second edition was published on April 17 2018, by Osprey Games.